What a difficult situation when weight already becomes an issue at a young age.

 - Most importantly, teach them about God's unconditional love for each of us, no matter how we look!

-I'm sure you all have more ideas, share in the comments below!
+I'm sure you all have more ideas for other ways to help overweight kids, please share in the comments below!

 More you might like: